Yips: In cricket

 In cricket, the yips applies mostly to bowlers.
 The affliction seems to involve bowlers having trouble releasing the ball at the end of their action.
 An example of this was Keith Medlycott, who having reached the England squad was forced to abandon the sport.
 Another player, Gavin Hamilton, having played a Test as an all-rounder, largely abandoned his right-arm medium pace bowling, following the yips.
 He did not make another Test appearance, but has enjoyed a One Day International career for Scotland, predominantly as a specialist batsman.
 Collins Obuya was one of the stars of Kenya's 2003 World Cup—he gained a contract with Warwickshire on the back of it—but after injury he encountered difficulty with his bowling action, later going through a phase of appearing as a specialist batsman in international matches.
 Other players to have experienced similar problems include Ian Folley of Lancashire, and the West Indies test cricketer Roger Harper.

-England cricket team sports psychologist Dr Mark Bawden suffered from the yips himself as a teenager.
+England cricket team sports psychologist Mark Bawden suffered from the yips himself as a teenager.
 He completed a PhD on the topic and has published a paper on the yips in the Journal of Sports Sciences.